 ArcGIS for Server communicates on ports 1098, 4000-4004, 6006, 6080, 6099, and 6443.
 You'll need to open these ports on your firewall before installing the software.
 For more information, see Ports used by ArcGIS for Server.

 Domain name service (DNS) and fully qualified domain name (FQDN) recommendations

 If you'll be federating your site with Portal for ArcGIS, it's recommended you configure your organization's domain name service (DNS) to include fully qualified domain name (FQDN) entries for each site you intend to federate with the portal.
 Portal for ArcGIS will request the FQDN of each site when you federate.

-ArcGIS Server comes pre-configured with a self-signed certificate, which allows the server to be initially tested and to help you quickly verify that your installation was successful.
-You must request a certificate from a trusted certificate authority (CA) and configure the server to use it.
+ArcGIS Server comes preconfigured with a self-signed certificate, which allows the server to be initially tested and to help you quickly verify that your installation was successful.
+However, in almost all cases, an organization should request a certificate from a trusted certificate authority (CA) and configure the server to use it.
 This could be a domain certificate issued by your organization or a CA-signed certificate.

-Like ArcGIS Server, Portal for ArcGIS also comes with a pre-configured self-signed certificate.
-If you'll be federating an ArcGIS Server site with Portal for ArcGIS, you should request a certificate from a trusted CA and configure the portal to use it.
+Like ArcGIS Server, Portal for ArcGIS also comes with a preconfigured self-signed certificate.
+If you'll be federating your site with Portal for ArcGIS, you should request a certificate from a trusted CA and configure the portal to use it.

 For more information, see Best practices for configuring a secure environment.

 Microsoft .NET Framework requirement for .NET Extension Support feature

 The .NET Extension Support feature requires Microsoft .NET Framework 4.5 or higher.
 If Microsoft .NET Framework 4.5 is not found, the .NET Extension Support feature will not be available for installation.